FAQ

 Every household starts with the Averyn Record Vault ($999 base; a $199 reservation deposit applies to the total; remaining balance charged before kickoff).

-Navigation Plans default to an annual commitment (12-month term, billed monthly).
+Continuity Plans default to an annual commitment (12-month term, billed monthly).
 Month-to-month is available at a 30% premium with no commitment.
 You can also prepay 12 months and receive 2 bonus months of service.

 See full pricing and commitment options →